DPDK/dpdk/doc/guides/sample_app_ug/quota_watermark.rst

 The application uses the master logical core to poll all the ports for new packets and enqueue them on a ring associated with the port.

 Each logical core except the last runs pipeline_stage() after a ring for each used port is initialized on that core. pipeline_stage() on core X dequeues packets from core X-1's rings and enqueue them on its own rings.
-See Figure 14.
+See :numref:`figure_threads_pipelines`.

 .. code-block:: c